Albert Mansbridge: Biography

 Albert founded international branches of the WEA in Australia in 1913, and later Canada and New Zealand.
 Mansbridge suffered from spinal meningitis, but after recovering he would go on to form several other adult-education groups.
 These included the World Association for Adult Education in 1918, the Seafarers' Educational Service in 1919 (The Marine Society College of the Sea), and the British Institute of Adult Education in 1921.
 In 1922, he delivered the Lowell Lectures in Boston, and for the Pacific School of Religion with the University of California the Earle Lectures in 1926.
 He also founded the National Central Library, a tutorial system and a scholarly library for working people who were not connected to an academic institution.

 He was a member of numerous government committees of education, including the Consultative Committee of the Board of Education from 1906 to 1912, and from 1924 to 1939.
 From 1915 to 1918, Mansbridge was on the Prime Minister's Committee on the Teaching of Modern Languages.
 He was a member of the Royal Commission on the Universities of Oxford and Cambridge from 1919 to 1922.
 He was also on the Statutory Commission on Oxford in 1923.
 He was a member of numerous church committees, including the Selborne Committee on Church and State from 1914 to 1916.

 Albert wrote the preface to Economic Justice; a Text-Book of Political Economy from the Christian Point of View by Gerard Collier, published in 1924.
-A blue plaque commemorates Mansbridge at 198 Windsor Road in Ilford.
+A blue plaque commemorates Mansbridge at 198 Windsor Road in Ilford, Essex.